-Bitcoin – with a capital letter is a decentralized P2P network which helps to facilitate transactions between people without a middleman.
-The Bitcoin protocol is openly published and developers can review the code as well as easily adapt an open source software and modify it to their own needs.
+- Bitcoin – with a capital letter is a decentralized P2P network that helps to facilitate transactions between people without an intermediary.
+The Bitcoin protocol is openly published, and developers can review the code and easily adapt an open-source software and modify it to their own needs.

-bitcoin – with a lowercase ‘b’ is the coin which exists on the Bitcoin network; it can be perceived as a currency for the internet, in the same way dollar or euro are currencies for the United States and Europe.
+- bitcoin – with a lowercase ‘b’ is the coin that exists on the Bitcoin network; it can be perceived as a currency for the internet, in the same way, dollar or euro are currencies for the United States and Europe.
 Bitcoin-the-coin is the first cryptocurrency, also known as virtual or digital currency, to ever exist, and BTC is an abbreviation of it.

 Is bitcoin different from traditional currencies?

-Fiat currencies are a physical medium of exchange with unlimited supply that is issued and controlled by a government, bitcoin, on the other hand, has a set maximum supply of 21M coins and is not controlled by any government or entity.
+Fiat currencies are a physical medium of exchange with an unlimited supply that is issued and controlled by a government.
+On the other hand, Bitcoin has a set maximum supply of 21M coins and is not controlled by any government or entity.
 Both crypto and fiat currencies coexist alongside each other and have their advantages and disadvantages.
-Bitcoin has some resemblances to fiat money: value changes according to market variables, as a virtual currency is used to buy things or pay for services, load cards and people already use it in their daily lives as any other fiat currency, but this is where similarities end.
+Bitcoin has some resemblances to fiat money: value changes according to market variables, the currency is used to buy things or pay for services, load cards, and people already use it in their daily lives as any other fiat currency but this is where similarities end.

 How does Bitcoin work?

-A shared public ledger - the “blockchain”, was created to power Bitcoin and till now is commonly associated with cryptocurrencies.
-Information on the blockchain is recorded and instantly visible to everyone, and it also contains every transaction ever processed since the beginning of the Bitcoin network, allowing to verify its validity.
-Digital signatures corresponding to the sending addresses protect the authenticity of each transaction, which allows users to have full control over sending BTC from their own Bitcoin addresses.
+A shared public ledger - the “blockchain”, was created to power Bitcoin and, till now, is commonly associated with cryptocurrencies.
+Information on the blockchain is recorded and instantly visible to everyone.
+It also contains every transaction ever processed since the Bitcoin network's beginning, verifying its validity.
+Digital signatures corresponding to the sending addresses protect each transaction's authenticity, allowing users to have full control over sending BTC from their own Bitcoin addresses.
 All transactions have to be confirmed by the network through a process called mining.

 What determines the bitcoin price and value?

-It is worth to mention that bitcoin availability on currency exchanges and trading platforms that are becoming more popular among investors and traders can have huge impact on determining its value.
-Investors are building their wealth by long term holds and reinvestments of the growth into more cryptocurrencies and traders uses every possibility to cash out as soon as currency outperforms initial purchase price.
 Cryptocurrency exchanges and trading platforms draw attention and motivate more participants to join the market, creating a network effect.
 While setting the rules of how and which cryptocurrencies can be added, exchange platforms make available ones more popular.
-It is very common that when altcoins get listed on bigger exchanges, the volume and the wider accessibility increase the price too.
+It is common that when altcoins get listed on bigger exchanges, the volume and the wider accessibility increase the price too.

-Bitcoin is more secure than most existing financial services because the technology behind Bitcoin can be trusted as long as users are willing to learn how it works, including network protocols, cryptography, IT security and payment systems.
-However, there are two key technological risks associated with the usage of virtual currencies:
+Bitcoin is more secure than most existing financial services because the technology behind Bitcoin can be trusted as long as users are willing to learn how it works, including network protocols, cryptography, IT security, and payment systems.
+However, there are two key technological risks associated with the use of virtual currencies:

-Security risk, because virtual money is equivalent to cash in digital form.
-Security issues are related to the way people and services are handling and storing their bitcoins, rather than the Bitcoin protocol itself.
-The vulnerabilities of the wallets, exchanges that have loopholes can cause security breaches or be affected by cyber-attacks.
+- Security risk because virtual money is equivalent to cash in digital form.
+Security issues are related to how people and services handle and store their bitcoins rather than the Bitcoin protocol itself.
+The vulnerabilities of the wallets and exchanges that have loopholes can cause security breaches or be affected by cyber-attacks.

-For instance, in order to secure funds, 99% of SpectroCoin’s digital currency is stored in a protected offline storage.
-Also, SpectroCoin strongly encourages all customers to take preventive measures and change account passwords frequently, backup their data.
+For instance, 99% of SpectroCoin’s digital currency is stored in protected offline storage.
+Also, SpectroCoin strongly encourages all customers to take preventive measures, change account passwords frequently, and backup their data.
 Users are advised to check their accounts for suspicious activity, always be cautious and avoid clicking on links or downloading attachments from suspicious emails.

-Stability risk, because the uptime of payment system has to be up nearly 100% all the time.
-Bitcoin transactions require the availability of internet in order to operate.
-Even though the receiver does not need an active internet connection to eventually receive bitcoins, it is a must if they wish their wallet to reflect the funds that they’ve received.
+- Stability risk because the uptime of the payment system has to be up 100% of the time.
+Bitcoin transactions require the availability of the internet to operate.
+Even though the receiver does not need an active internet connection to receive bitcoins, it is a must if they wish their wallet to reflect the funds they’ve received.

-The biggest trust issue with digital currencies is speculations and the price volatility, because owners of the currencies are not guaranteed when the price will fluctuate and if it will bring profit or loss.
-After learning why the prices can change and as long as users invest responsibly in the crypto market, it is easier to understand the reasons behind growing trust in cryptocurrency: bitcoin payments can be audited, the ability to choose fees, greater security and control, transparency, a reduced level of risk for merchants by anyone including industry professionals, students, and researchers.
+The biggest trust issue with digital currencies is speculations and price volatility because owners of the currencies are not guaranteed when the price will fluctuate and if it will bring profit or loss.
+After learning why the prices can change, and after users start investing responsibly in the crypto market, it is easier to understand the reasons behind the growing trust in cryptocurrency: bitcoin payments can be audited, the ability to choose fees, greater security and control, transparency, a reduced level of risk for merchants by anyone including industry professionals, students, and researchers.

 Is bitcoin anonymous?

-Even though Bitcoin addresses are not tied to the identity of users on a protocol level and nobody needs to submit any personal information during transactions, achieving the complete anonymity is very difficult.
-Bitcoin is pseudonymous because every transaction is recorded in a public blockchain, which only contains the public key and the amount of funds transferred, however it is still linked with an electronic address.
-As soon as any personal details are linked to a Bitcoin address, the purchase history is also revealed to your wallet provider.
-While techniques are still improving in order to conceal an individual's identity and activity, SpectroCoin reminds that it is very important to adopt good practices in order to protect your personal privacy.
+Even though Bitcoin addresses are not tied to the identity of users on a protocol level, and nobody needs to submit any personal information during transactions, achieving complete anonymity is very difficult.
+Bitcoin is pseudonymous because every transaction is recorded in a public blockchain, which only contains the public key and the amount of assets transferred; however, it is still linked with an electronic address.

 Legal status and regulation